Essential Steps for Sheltering in Place

 Shelter-in-Place

-Preparation for a shelter-in-place order depends on specific details, why the order is issued, and how long it will last.
+Preparation for a shelter-in-place order depends on specific details, including the reason for the order and how long it will last.
 But generally, if you prepare in the following categories, you will have many of the supplies that will help see you through.

 Food & bottled water

-If you have the general run of your home and are not isolated, you can take advantage of the food you have on hand.
+If you have the general run of your home and are not isolated, you can take advantage of the supplies you have on hand.
+Assess your current food and water supplies and learn how you can improve your short-term food and water supply.

 Evacuation kits

 You read that right.
 Evacuation kits can help you at home.
-If you are asked to isolate in a specific part of your home, grab your grab & go bags and take them with you.
+If you are asked to isolate in a specific part of your home, grab your grab & go bag and take it with you.
+Each family member should have one.
 They will have food, water, and other supplies to help see you through.
+For more sustained supplies, have family kits that you can also use.

 Away-from-home kits